Ankitasareen/Abridger/README.md

 * Transformer Networks for Q/A Generation
 * Cosine similarity for Answer Verification
 * Streamlit for web app deployment
-The glove twitter dataset used  [link]https://drive.google.com/file/d/17j_PqnNXRAAzo060ooud3qmvzvCjA317/view?usp=sharing/.(Since this was large enough, we couldnot upload it in github)
+The glove twitter dataset used  [link]https://drive.google.com/file/d/17j_PqnNXRAAzo060ooud3qmvzvCjA317/view?usp=sharing/.
+(Since this was large enough, we couldnot upload it in github)

 ### Installation